-On September 30, 2021, our subsidiary, Evolution Payroll Processing LLC ("EPP"), acquired certain assets of a payroll business, which were used to provide payroll processing services.
-The aggregate purchase price we paid for the assets was \$24,150, including: (i) \$15,000 in cash at closing, (ii) the delivery of 523 shares of the Company's common stock which the parties agreed had an aggregate value of \$4,800 as of September 30, 2021, and (iii) the delivery of a promissory note of \$4,350.
-The face amount of the promissory note was adjusted to \$4,533 to account for post close and working capital adjustments.
+On September 30, 2021, our subsidiary, Evolution Payroll Processing LLC ("EPP"), acquired certain assets of a New Jersey corporation, which were used to provide payroll processing services.
+The aggregate purchase price we paid for the assets was \$24,150, including: (i) \$15,000 in cash at closing, (ii) the delivery of a promissory note of \$4,350, and (iii) the delivery of 523 shares of the Company's common stock which the parties agreed had an aggregate value of \$4,800 as of September 30, 2021.
+At closing, the face amount of the promissory note was adjusted to \$4,318 to account for a shortfall in working capital.
+The agreement is subject to future adjustments to the purchase price, including working capital and an earnout.

-Also on September 30, 2021, EPP acquired certain assets of a payroll business, which were used to provide payroll processing services.
-The aggregate purchase price for these assets was \$14,750, paid as follows: (i) \$10,325 in cash at closing, (ii) the delivery of 244 shares of the Company's common stock which the parties agreed had an aggregate value of \$2,213 as of September 30, 2021, and (iii) the delivery of a promissory note in the amount of \$2,213.
-The promissory note was adjusted to \$2,223 to account for post close and working capital adjustments.
+Also on September 30, 2021, EPP acquired certain assets of a Vermont corporation, which were used to provide payroll processing services.
+The aggregate purchase price for these assets was \$14,750, paid as follows: (i) \$10,325 in cash at closing, (ii) the delivery of a promissory note in the amount of \$2,213, and (iii) the delivery of 244 shares of the Company's common stock which the parties agreed had an aggregate value of \$2,213 as of September 30, 2021.
 The agreement is subject to a future working capital adjustment to the purchase price.